Canonical quantization in a spinor substructure of Minkowski space: Abstract

 \section{Abstract}

-We consider a string in a space of canonical variables which are Weyl spinors with components in an infinite-dimensional split Clifford algebra.
-The Lorentz algebra for the quantum string is obtained from Poisson brackets in Clifford space and used to derive commutation relations for the Fourier modes of the open string.
-The Clifford algebra is augmented with the octonions through an R-algebra tensor product which generates a ten-dimensional Minkowski space.
-We apply the results of Manogue, Schray and Dray on octonionic Lorentz transformations to obtain a Lorentz invariant string action.
+We factorize the space-time coordinates of Minkowski space into Weyl spinors with components in a split Clifford algebra.
+Poisson brackets are defined for spinor-valued canonical variables and applied to the quantization of point particles and strings.
+In particular, we obtain the Lorentz algebra for the quantum string, and show that the string supports both integral and half-integral spin states.
+The Clifford algebra is augmented with the octonions through an R-algebra tensor product, and we apply the results of Manogue, Schray and Dray on octonionic Lorentz transformations to obtain a Lorentz invariant string action in ten dimensions.